 - Full-time course of study; minimum of 21 UC quarter units each term; maximum of 27 UC quarter units each term.
 Most UCEAP students take 22.5 UC quarter units (usually four or five courses).

 - A Korean language course each term (unless you are fluent)

-- Korean language placement exam at the start of the program (no makeup exams are offered)
+- Korean language placement exam on the first date of the program (no makeup exams are offered)

-- Completion of the MyEAP Study List and confirmation by the Study Center (any changes made in your Yonsei University course registration must also be made on your MyEAP Study List).
-Sample MyEAP Study Lists
+- Completion of the MyEAP Study List and confirmation by the Study Center (any changes made in your Yonsei University course registration must also be made on your MyEAP Study List)

 UC quarter units are calculated by multiplying Yonsei University units by 1.5.
-(3 Yonsei units equal 4.5 UC quarter units).
-Most courses are 3 Yonsei University units.
-14 Yonsei University units equal 21 UC quarter units.
+(3.0 Yonsei units equal 4.5 UC quarter units).
+Most courses are 3.0 Yonsei University units.

 Korean academic culture is grounded in Confucian educational tradition.
 Respect for teachers and university rules, including attending all orientation sessions, classes, and other announced functions, is essential.
 Students are expected to be appreciative, polite, and moderate—not demanding or argumentative—in questioning the opinions of professors or fellow students.
 Be prepared to modify your own expectations and conform to Korean norms.